Memory Effect of Gravitational Wave Pulses in PP-Wave Spacetimes: Choices of pulse profiles

-Among the pulse profiles considered for studying the GW memory effect, the Gaussian is the most widely studied.
+Among the pulse profiles considered for examining the gravitational memory effect, the Gaussian is the most widely studied.
 Zhang \textit{et al.} solved the geodesic equations numerically and analysed the memory effect produced by Gaussian pulses and their integrals and derivatives \cite{ZHANG1, ZHANG2}.
-They have shown that the free particles move apart with a constant, non-zero velocity after the passage of the wave.
+These profiles do not represent sandwich waves \cite{BONDI2, BONDI3} in the strictest sense as they are not confined within a small curved region between two flat spacetimes, but their curvatures vanish rapidly outside the pulse width.
 The first derivative of a Gaussian may mimic a wave pulse generated from a gravitational flyby, while the second and third derivatives may be related to the system presented in Ref.\cite{BRAG2} and to gravitational collapse respectively.
-They have examined the gravitational memory of impulsive waves \cite{ZHANG3} by squeezing a smooth Gaussian waveform to a Dirac-delta form, thereby making explicit calculations possible.
+The authors have shown that the free particles move apart with a constant, non-zero velocity after the passage of the wave.
+They have also investigated the gravitational memory of impulsive waves \cite{ZHANG3} by squeezing a smooth Gaussian waveform to a Dirac-delta form.
 Here their results are similar to those obtained in the smooth case.
 In addition, the velocities of the particles initially at rest jump due to the pulse, and the trajectories are discontinuous along the (light-like) direction of the wave propagation.